 Big grip equals big battery life that should be able to get 1210 shots per charge from the new LP-E19 battery.
 You can also use the older style batteries with the only downside being the maximum frame rate will drop to 12fps.
 It’s not as great as the Nikon equivalent of roughly 3000 images, but still good enough for most applications or a days shoot.

-The 1D X II is, as you would expect, extremely fast.
+The Canon EOS-1D X Mark II is, as you would expect, extremely fast.
 14 fps bursts if you so need it and enough juice in those batteries to last all day.
 Fast burst speeds you can view through the optical viewfinder with all the exposure tweaks at your disposal.
 You could even get 16fps with the mirror up.
 You’ll need some fast-write memory cards to make the most of these features, but this amount of burst speed is remarkable with the correct setup.

 Images have an increased dynamic range over predecessors especially at low ISOs, but not as great a gain at high ISO Raw levels.
 Compared to competitors such as the Nikon D5 and Sony a7R II, there’s not much difference in the noise levels when in low light.
 This isn’t a negative as they are all extremely capable.